OWASP/owasp-istg/src/03_test_cases/processing_units/README.md

 		<td><i>PA-4</i></td>
 	</tr>
 	<tr valign="top">
-		<th align="left">Logical</th>
+		<th align="left">Authorization</th>
-		<td><i>LA-2</i> - <i>LA-3</i><br>(depending on the access model for the given device)</td>
+		<td><i>AA-2</i> - <i>AA-3</i><br>(depending on the access model for the given device)</td>
 	</tr>
 </table>

 **Summary**

-Depending on the specific implementation of a given device, access to some functionalities of a processing unit might be restricted to individuals with a certain logical access level, e.g., *LA-3* or *LA-4*.
-If the processing unit fails to correctly verify access permissions, an attacker with a lower logical access level than intended might be able to get access to the restricted functionalities.
+Depending on the specific implementation of a given device, access to some functionalities of a processing unit might be restricted to individuals with a certain authorization access level, e.g., *AA-3* or *AA-4*.
+If the processing unit fails to correctly verify access permissions, an attacker with a lower authorization access level than intended might be able to get access to the restricted functionalities.

 **Test Objectives**